 A Day At The Ashram (ADATA) was co-created between Saraswati and Remu (Olivier’s nickname) in 2019.

 ADATA’s programs start at 10am and finish at 10pm — they include Yoga, Meditation, two delicious meals (prepared by Remu with fresh produce grown in the Ashram’s vegetable garden), Satsang, Kirtan, and Puja in the evening around the Dhuni, the sacred fireplace.

-Guests are invited to contemplate on a given theme and enjoy sweet silence in the beautiful scenery of the gardens, in the company of pet hens (who enjoy being picked up and cuddled), a duck, frogs and friendly fish (also pettable) — and of course Kali the cat and her son Laddu, who has now become bigger than his mom.
+Guests are invited to contemplate on a given theme and enjoy sweet silence in the beautiful scenery of the gardens, in the company of pet hens (who enjoy being picked up and cuddled), frogs and friendly fish (also pettable) — and of course the cats.

 ADATA always includes a period of Silence, during which communication happens without words.
 Looks, smiles and hugs are exchanged, gestures or written words are added to convey more detail.